Cal Maritime Scholarships

 The California Maritime Foundation manages all scholarship endowments on behalf of the University.
 Annual interest earned by the endowments provides a source for Undergraduate student scholarships.
 The Foundation also receives annual scholarship funds from individuals, bequests, corporations, foundations and professional associations.

 Awards are based on donor agreements that set a specific minimum GPA and criteria that can vary by scholarship.
-The Cal Maritime Scholarship Committee will consider a well written essay, cumulative GPA, major, financial need and Corp of Cadet standing (merits/demerits) when selecting recipients of the scholarships.
+The Cal Maritime Scholarship Committee will consider a well written essay, cumulative Cal Maritime GPA, major, financial need and good standing in the Corps of Cadets when selecting recipients of the scholarships.
+Awards may be adjsuted based on single term enrollment and enrollment status (Full Time versus Part Time).

 Thank You Letters